pupilfirst/wd201-scripts/tdd/README.md

 - Red stage

 When a new feature is requested, the developer writes a test first.
 Upon running the test, the suite will fail.
-The red phase indicates that code does not work
+The red phase indicates that the code does not work.

 - Green stage